jdart1/nnue/README.md

 1. VNNI (in addition to AVX2)
 2. AVX2
-3. SSE41 (in addition to SSE3)
+3. SSE41 (in addition to SSSE3)
-4. SSE3 (assumes SSE2 also present)
+4. SSSE3 (assumes SSE2 also present)
 5. SSE2

-At least one of: AVX2, SSE3 or SSE2 must be selected.
+If -DSIMD is enabled, at least one of: AVX2, SSSE3 or SSE2 must also be selected.

 ## Interface